kevinkovalchik/proteotools/README.md

 ### validate!
 `tpp.run_prophets` runs InteractParser to fix common pepXML problems, PeptideProphetParser and InterProphetParser.
-There are a few parameters hardcoded in there, so if you want more control see the following section.
+There are a few parameters hardcoded in there, so if you want more control see the next section.
 ```python
 import proteotools.tpp as tpp